-Even when a tooth is lost or extracted and can’t be restored, your smile can still recover with the right custom-made dental bridge or denture.
-By replacing the tooth, your prosthetic not only rebuilds your smile’s appearance, but also restores its balance and your ability to bite and chew properly.
-A full set of teeth is essential for many aspects of your oral health, and to help every patient enjoy these benefits, we offer several types of prosthetic dental treatments to suit everyone’s needs.
+Even when a tooth can’t be restored, your smile can still recover with the right custom-made dental bridge or denture.
+By replacing the tooth, the prosthetic rebuilds your smile’s appearance and restores its balance as well as your ability to bite and chew properly.
+A full set of teeth is essential for many aspects of oral health.
+To help every patient enjoy these benefits, we offer several types of prosthetic dental treatments to suit everyone’s needs.

-A dental bridge is traditionally a fixed dental prosthetic that your dentist bonds in place to reestablish one or more lost teeth.
+A dental bridge is a fixed dental prosthetic made up of dental crowns and pontics that your dentist bonds in place to reestablish one or more lost teeth.
 The bridge closes the gap in your smile by filling it with a highly lifelike replacement, known as a pontic.
 If you’ve lost two adjacent teeth, then a bridge can be crafted with two pontics side-by-side.
 The supportive crowns on either side of the bridge are then bonded to the healthy teeth that still remain next to the space in your smile.
-Once bonded in place, your bridge will complete your smile so you can once again bite, chew, speak, and smile with full confidence.
+Once bonded in place, the bridge will complete your smile so you can once again bite, chew, speak, and smile with full confidence.

 With a custom-made bridge or denture, you can again enjoy the full, beautiful smile of your youth, even if you’ve lost multiple or all of your teeth.
 To learn more, schedule a consultation with us by calling the office of Michael J. Young, DDS, in Lafayette, LA, today at 337-237-6453.